Elementary Building Blocks for Cluster Mott Insulators

-In a CMI, the individual $N_i$ are not fixed, only the total electron number $n_f=\sum_i N_i$ on the cluster is fixed.
-In this case, the $N_i^2$ term in Eqn.~\ref{eqn:hk_gen} in fact dominates the energy (the eigenvalues of $N_i^2$ are typically much larger than that of $\vec{S}_i^2$ and $Q_i^2$).
+In a CMI, the individual $N_i$ are not fixed; only the total electron number $n_f=\sum_i N_i$ on the cluster is fixed.
+In this case, the $N_i^2$ term in Eq.~\ref{eqn:hk_gen} typically dominates the energy (the eigenvalues of $N_i^2$ are typically much larger than that of $\vec{S}_i^2$ and $Q_i^2$).
 As a result, one gets an additional ``cluster Hund's rule" which must first be satisfied.
-In the physically relevant regime of $U>J$, one must first minimize $\sum_i N_i^2$, and then, as usual, maximise $\sum_i \vec{S}_i^2$, and finally $\sum_i Q_i^2$.
-Minimal $\sum_i N_i^2$ points to a uniform spread of electrons across the cluster.
-On the other hand, if $J$ were to dominate, a more skewed distribution of electrons would be favored.
-We will discuss this in more detail in the examples that follow, in Sections \ref{2orb_phasediag} and \ref{3orb_phasediag}.
+In the physically relevant regime of $U>3J$, one must first minimize $\sum_i N_i^2$, and then, as usual, maximize $\sum_i \vec{S}_i^2$, and finally $\sum_i Q_i^2$.
+On the other hand, when $U<3J$, competition between the different terms may arise, potentially resulting in a more complex selection process.
+Minimal $\sum_i N_i^2$ favors a uniform spread of electrons across the cluster.
+Conversely, maximal $\sum_i N_i^2$ favors a superposition of states with a more skewed distribution of electrons.
+We will discuss these points in more detail in the examples that follow, in Sections \ref{2orb_phasediag} and \ref{3orb_phasediag}.